revantk/eyeball-plus-plus/README.md

 `pip install eyeball_pp`

 # Concepts
-The eyeball_pp has 3 simple concepts -- record, rerun and compare.
+eyeball_pp has 3 simple concepts -- record, rerun and compare.

 ## Record
 eyeball_pp consists of a recorder which records the inputs and outputs of your task runs as you are running it and saves them as checkpoints.
 You can record this locally while developing or from a production system.
 You can optionally record human feedback for the task output too.